The Eidola Project book series will investigate all things that go bump in the night -- or worse!

 Sarah retrieved the lamp and twisted the peg.
-The door swung open on its own, and Sarah gasped.
-A figure stood outside the outhouse door.
+The outhouse door swung open on its own, and she gasped.

 “Momma?”
 Sarah asked as she held out her lantern.

-No. It was Molly, or what was left of her.
-She had been an attractive sixteen year-old, but birds had pecked out her pretty blue eyes, and her skin was alive with maggots.
+No. A ruined version of Molly stood in the doorway.
+Before her disappearance, people often commented on the sixteen-year-old’s beauty, but in the last twenty-eight days birds pecked out her pretty blue eyes, and her eye sockets now swam with maggots.
 Molly’s head hung at an odd angle to the left.
-What Sarah could see of her skin looked mottled with patches of gray, blue, and black.
+Her skin looked mottled with patches of gray, blue, and black.
 A beetle crawled out of Molly’s half-opened mouth and darted back in.

-Sarah’s heart leapt to her throat, and she jumped back.
+Sarah’s heart leaped to her throat, and she jumped back.
 She lost her footing, fell onto the outhouse seat, and dropped the lantern to the floor.
-She bent to retrieve it, thankful that the glass globe hadn’t broken.
-Sarah looked up and saw that Molly was gone.
+She bent to retrieve it, thankful the glass globe did not break.
+Sarah looked up and saw an empty doorway.

-You’re imagining things, she told herself.
-Impossible.
+Impossible, she told herself.
 Must’ve dozed off, had a nightmare, and woke up when I dropped the lamp.

 Her heart still pounded in her chest, and Sarah took a deep breath to calm herself.

 Holding the lamp before her once more, she crept out…